 Another great resource is the University of Arizona's Off-Campus Housing Guide, which contains a search engine listing available housing around campus and around town, and a roommate search.

-As of fall 2003, a housing complex on the SW corner of campus has opened that is for graduate students and senior undergraduates, with 1, 2 or 4 bedroom units available.
-They are apparently nice and new, and so are on the slightly more expensive side of rents in Tucson.
-See the La Aldea webpage if interested.
-You can ask the grads to talk to someone who has lived there, but it's not a super common option given the availability of apartments and houses in Tucson.
-You can also, look in the Daily Wildcat for apartment listings, or really, just talk to the graduate students and we can help you find a place that suits your needs.
-The Tucson housing market is really easy and affordable compared to most other cities.
+The UofA has dedicated on-campus apartments for graduate students in a complex called La Aldea.
+This gated community has 1-, 2- or 4-bedroom units available.
+They are more expensive than comparable rental properties in Tucson due to their location.
+It is not a super common option given the availability of apartments and houses in Tucson, but those who have lived there say it's nice.
+You can also look in the Daily Wildcat for apartment listings, or really, just talk to the graduate students and we can help you find a place that suits your needs.
+There are plenty of great websites to help with this, too.
+The Tucson housing market is quite affordable compared to most other cities.

 Other resources you could try: